Camden Town Hall

-Camden Town Hall, known as St Pancras Town Hall until 1965, is the headquarters of Camden London Borough Council.
-The main entrance is in Judd street with its northern elevation extending along Euston Road, opposite the main front of St Pancras railway station.
-It has been Grade II listed since 1996.
+Camden Town Hall, known as St Pancras Town Hall until 1965, is the meeting place of Camden London Borough Council.
+The main entrance is in Judd Street with its northern elevation extending along Euston Road, opposite the main front of St Pancras railway station.
+It was completed in 1937 and has been Grade II listed since 1996.

 History

-In the early 20th century the borough council was based at the 19th century vestry offices in St Pancras Way which had been commissioned for the Parish of St Pancras.
+In the early 20th century, St Pancras Borough Council was based at the 19th century vestry offices in St Pancras Way which had been commissioned for the Parish of St Pancras.
 After civic leaders found that the vestry offices were inadequate for their needs, they elected to construct a purpose-built facility: the site selected on Euston Road had previously been occupied by some Georgian terraced housing.

 The new building was designed by Albert Thomas, who also designed housing schemes for the St Pancras Borough Council, in the neoclassical style.
 The construction which was undertaken by Dove Brothers of Islington involved a steel frame clad with Portland stone and the work started in 1934.
 The design involved a symmetrical main frontage with 13 bays facing onto Judd Street; the central section of three bays featured three doorways on the ground floor; there were three windows on each of the first and second floors flanked by huge Corinthian order columns supporting a pediment.
 A carving of the borough coat of arms was erected above the central window on the first floor.
 The design for the Euston Road frontage involved 23 bays with two sections designed in a similar style to the Judd Street elevation i.e. with windows flanked by huge Corinthian order columns supporting pediments.
 Internally, the principal rooms were an assembly hall on the ground floor in the east of the building and the council chamber and mayor's parlour on the first floor in the west of the building.
 The building was officially opened in October 1937.

+In May 1957, the new submarine cable system, TAT-1, was used to transmit a concert by the singer and civil rights activist, Paul Robeson, performing in New York City to an audience in the town hall.